rgeraldes24/solc/docs/yul.rst

             // executing code is the constructor code) size := datasize("Contract1_deployed")
             offset := allocate(size)
-            // This will turn into a codecopy for EVM datacopy(offset, dataoffset("Contract1_deployed"), size)
+            // This will turn into a codecopy for ZVM datacopy(offset, dataoffset("Contract1_deployed"), size)
             return(offset, size)
         }